 Experts are suggesting that we are going to see a correction of the overspend during the 2020-21 lockdowns.
 Consumers are looking to spend their money meaningfully and focus on ‘necessity spending’- gifts and items that are special but also really useful.
 These items include more spending on technology, gaming consoles, and high-value products.
 The emphasis has shifted due to challenges like living costs, reduction in disposable incomes, and rising inflation.

 According to a survey by Sitecore, 1 in 5 Australian shoppers expect to purchase fewer gifts and spend less overall.
-And if prices remain competitive, Australian consumers will prioritise Australian made products and ethical small businesses.
+And if prices remain competitive, Australian consumers will prioritize Australian made products and ethical small businesses.
 They are also willing to pay more for it if they find an item that fits their expectations and needs.
 Retailers and business owners can also see a difference in the way different generations spend.
 Gen Z and Millennials are willing to pay extra charges for premium delivery services, indicating the growing demand for convenience and dependable delivery experiences.

 Online shopping is still dominating with it making up for 27-30% of total retail sales.
 Apparel has been down most of the year, but it will be one of the segments to watch in the coming months.